hayesmaker/phase-2-e/README.md

 ### Running

-- If you haven't already, create a ```nightwatch.json``` config file inside your nightwatch folder (you may create multiple configs for testing in different environments), eg. In Browserstack.
+- If you haven't already, create a `nightwatch.json` config file inside your nightwatch folder (you may create multiple configs for testing in different environments), eg. In Browserstack.

 - ensure custom-assertions, and custom-commands folder's are set in each config file

 - create a test folder and run tests via command:

-- Run `nighwatch` from folder with nightwatch.json or `nightwach -c path/to/config.json`
+- Run `nightwatch` from folder with `nightwatch.json` or `nightwatch -c path/to/config.json`

 ### Extending